Clinopodium grandiflorum

 Clinopodium grandiflorum, the large-flowered calamint, showy calamint or mint savory, is a species of ornamental plant.

+Description

+C. grandiflorum is a perennial herb that grows up to 25 cm tall.
+It has pink flowers and ovate green leaves.

-Distribution
+Distribution and habitat

 It grows in certain mountains of western and southern Europe (Massif Central, Alps, Pyrénées,...) above 700 meters high.
 It can be found in beech forests.

 Use

 It can be used in cooking, and in herbal medicine for bruises and cramps..
 In the Aubrac region of France, it is used as an infusion and called "thé d'Aubrac" (Aubrac tea); it is appreciated for its digestive properties.